Urban transportation networks and optimal transport-based infrastructures: similarity and economy of scale: Methods

 We extract networks using \nextrout \text{} \cite{Nextrout}, selecting $1<\beta \leq 2$ such that for every pair $(\source s, \sink s)$ we simulate $10$ different networks.
 Since the extracted networks may contain redundancies, we remove them using the graph filtering step from \nextrout.
 Outputs of this step have less redundant structures and are closer to the optimal topologies.

-We select \source s and \sink s based on the degree and betweenness centrality measures.
+\paragraph{Selecting origins and destinations with points of interest.} For the 16 studied networks, we used \source s and \sink s based on the degree and betweenness centrality measures.
 The degree centrality $d_{i}$ of a given node is defined as the number of edges connected to it.
 The betweenness centrality is defined as the frequency with which a node is on the shortest path between all other nodes,

 where $\sigma_{ik}$ is the total number of shortest paths from node $i$ to node $k$ and $\sigma_{ik}(j)$ those shortest paths passing through $j$.